-The same action can be performed using the Package Explorer by selecting the class that contains the main method and pressing Alt + Shift + D, J
+The same action can be performed using the Package Explorer by selecting the class that contains the main method and clicking Alt + Shift + D, J.

 Either actions mentioned above create a new Debug Configuration and use it to start the Java application.

 If a Debug configuration has already been created you can use it to start the Java application by selecting Debug Configurations from the Run menu, clicking on the name of the debug configuration and then clicking on the Debug button.

 The Debug menu item on the Run menu can be used to restart the java application that was previously started in the debug mode.

 The shortcut key to launch the previously launched Java application in the debug mode is F11.
 When a java program is started in the debug mode, users are prompted to switch to the debug perspective.
 The debug perspective offers additional views that can be used to troubleshoot an application.

 The java editor allows users to place break points in the java code.
 To set a break point, in the editor area right click on the marker bar and select Toggle Breakpoint.